 Now create a file in your document root /var/www/html/info.php and add following content to check detailed php information.

-Access your Apache server using IP address for domain name followed by php.info file in your web browser like below.
+Access your Apache server using an IP address for domain name followed by php.info file in your web browser like below.
 This will show the current configuration of PHP in your system.
 Look the value of Server API option, if you get this value CGI/FastCGI, it means server is properly configured to use FastCGI.